ShinyTrinkets/twofold.ts/docs/readme.md

 The value of cut can be either "true", or "1", eg: `cut=1` is shorter to write.

-It is useful to wrap a big chunk of text within a double tag, and consume the tag after processing.
+It is useful to wrap a big chunk of text within a double tag, and consume the tag after processing, eg in case of jsEval, pyEval, or cmd.

 This option works only with **double tags**.